 Another safety reminder: newborns shouldn’t have anything in the crib with them while they are sleeping.
 The American Academy of Pediatrics says to keep all soft objects out of the crib, and the U.S. Consumer Product Safety Commission says “bare is best” when it comes to items in the crib.
 Because of this, we set our criteria for the best night light to be used outside the crib, out of reach of the baby.
 While doing our research, we found some night lights recalled due to long cords, so we chose not to test any that had cords that would hang from a wall.

-Both sleep experts we spoke to warned us away from blue lights, saying “I would recommend to stay away from night lights that include blue LED lights.
+Both sleep experts we spoke to warned us away from blue lights, saying “I would recommend staying away from night lights that include blue LED lights.
 This suppresses our melatonin and turns the sleep switch off.
 A night light with a white light of no more than 4-to-7 watts is fine,” McGinn says.
-She gives a tip in an article on BabyPost.com to use a regular bulb instead of LED lights, while West recommends particular light bulb that “helps screen out blue light.”
-(If you aren’t leaving a night light on all night, it shouldn’t be a big deal.)
+She gives a tip in an article on BabyPost.com to use a regular bulb instead of LED lights, while West recommends a particular light bulb that “helps screen out blue light.”

 What to Look For

-A good night light shouldn’t cost a lot of money, however there are a ton of options to discover.
-There’s more than just those classic models that plug into the socket.
+A good night light shouldn’t cost a lot of money, however, there are a ton of options to discover.
+There’s more than just those classic models that plug into the wall socket.

-And it’s easy to get confused and even overwhelmed with all the added bonus features on night lights in the market today.
+It’s easy to get confused and even overwhelmed with all the added bonus features on night lights in the market today.
 Things like plush casing, music, sound machines, and even room temperature readouts.
 The additions can generally be ignored: they aren’t necessities to lighting the room at night enough for the parent to see.
-Many of these are great features for an older child, but won’t help you during that 2:00 a.m. feeding.

 The LED feature is what also makes these lights safe to the touch.
 They don’t heat like a traditional bulb.

 We considered music as many night lights on the market have this feature, but feel while great to have, it’s not a necessity and usually increases the price.
-And the music feature would need to have certain features such as volume control and a timer.
+The addition of music would require additional product features such as volume control and a timer.
 In an age when nearly every gadget can play or stream music, we don’t see the need for a night light that does it, too.

 How we tested

 There are hundreds of different night lights.
 Some big, some small, some regular—and lots and lots of owls.
-It seems owls are a trend right now.
-(That’s okay.
-We like owls!)
+It seems owls are a trend right now (which is okay, we love owls).

-In total, I reviewed 32 different night lights in a variety of categories: plush animals, night lights that plug into the socket, those that project on the ceiling, some that hang on a wall, and those that you can carry around.
+In total, I reviewed 32 different night lights in a variety of categories: plush animals, night lights that plug into the socket, those that project on the ceiling, some that hang on a wall, those that you can carry around, and ones that don’t look like a night light at all.
 Using the criteria for good and great night lights, I narrowed the field to seven top contenders to conduct more research.
-You’d think there’d be more that seven great night lights, but it was relatively easy to narrow it down based on our criteria.
-And after looking through product websites, scouring customer reviews, and matching the products against our criteria list, the list was narrowed to just four to test in real life.
+After looking through product websites, scouring customer reviews, and matching the products against our criteria list, the list was narrowed to just five to test in real life.

-We put all four night lights through a test of night time use over a period of one week (using the favorite for an additional two weeks.)
+We put all five night lights through a test of night time use over a period of one week (using the favorite for an additional two weeks.)
 We took one light each night into my children’s bedroom and turned it on in complete darkness.
 We determined if it was bright enough (or too bright), how easy it was to operate, and if it was attractive in the room.
 Then I read a bedtime story, tucked the kids in, and left the room.
-An hour later I went back to the room to see if the light was still on.
-All but one light was off each night.
-Three of the four lights that we tested have automatic shutoffs between 20-45 minutes.
-Only two have the ability to stay lit all night, something we deem critical in a nursery night light.
-Only one—our pick, the KinderGlo Night Light—has the ability for auto shut off or to stay on all night.
-When we re-tested the KinderGlo Night Light we made sure to choose the all night setting, making sure it stayed on all night as promised.
-We also tested the recharge ability on The KinderGlo.
-It passed all our tests.
+An hour later I went back to the room to see if the light was still on and how the children were faring.
+Three of the five lights that we tested have automatic shutoffs between 20-60 minutes.
+Only two have the ability to stay lit all night; something we deem critical in a nursery night light.

-After three solid weeks of testing, I’m confident to report that the KinderGlo Night Light is the one to buy, because it stays on all night, is rechargeable, has a dim glow with multiple color options, is cute, and is a fair price.
+After three solid weeks of testing, I’m confident to report that this Himalayan Salt Lamp is the one to buy, because it stays on all night, uses a touch dimmer, has a warm dim glow, is beautiful, and is a fair price.

-With a full charge (approximately 8 hours), it stays on for 8-10 hours, which we’ve determined is absolutely critical in a night light for a nursery.
+Seeing that it plugs into the wall, this light stays on for 8-10 hours, which we’ve determined is absolutely critical in a night light for a nursery.
 There will be no tripping or having to turn on an overhead light with this night light.
-Parents can simply set the light to stay on the entire night.
-This is the only night light we tested that had this option.
-And, an added benefit, is that you can also set this light to automatically shut off after 30 minutes.

-The light on the KinderGlo Night Light is dim enough to suit the desire to keep the room dark for baby, but bright enough to satisfy a parent’s need to see enough to feed the baby.
+The light on the Himalayan Salt Lamp is dim enough to suit the desire to keep the room dark for baby, but bright enough to satisfy a parent’s need to see enough to feed the baby.
 When we tested this light in complete darkness, I could still see all the objects in the room and could maneuver around with ease, yet it never felt too bright.
 I loved thinking that I would be able to feed the baby without it completely waking up and not being able to get back to sleep.

 who else likes it?